Patagonia Torrentshell 3L Pant - Women's Review

 Water Resistance

-The H2NO material has been a mainstay of Patagonia's waterproof line for a long time and has held up in our tests.
-The side zippers and hand pockets have storm flaps instead of waterproof zippers which improves long term durability with little consequence to waterproofness, in our experience.
-That said, expensive smartphones should not be trusted in a so-called waterproof pocket.
+The H2NO material has been a mainstay of Patagonia's waterproof line for a long time and has held up well in our tests.
+The side zippers and hand pockets have storm flaps instead of waterproof zippers.
+We have found that this design improves long-term durability with little consequence to waterproofness in most situations.
+That said, expensive smartphones that are lacking water-resistance should not be trusted in a so-called waterproof pocket.

 Comfort and Mobility